cpsievert/cpsievert.github.com/slides/pitchRx/jsm/index.md

 ## Scraping PITCHf/x

-* All PITCHf/x data is freely accessible here: [http://gd2.mlb.com/components/game/mlb/](http://gd2.mlb.com/components/game/mlb/)
+1. All PITCHf/x data is freely accessible here: [http://gd2.mlb.com/components/game/mlb/](http://gd2.mlb.com/components/game/mlb/)
+2. Common methods for collecting PITCHf/x are laborious

-* Previously suggested collection methods require installing a web stack (ie, Linux, Apache, MySQL, PHP)
+  * Requires a web stack (ie, Linux, Apache, MySQL, PHP, Perl)
   * These methods are not easily extended to related data sources.
+3. WE CAN DO BETTER!!!

 ## Scraping with `pitchRx`